 Identification of key exotic pests – which provides information on the high priority exotic pests for several of the horticultural crops grown in northern Australia.
 The guide has been developed to increase your awareness of these pests and provide you with information on what to do if you suspect you have found one.

-Keeping an eye on pests how to report a suspect pest
+Keeping an eye on pests and how to report a suspect pest

 Any unusual plant pest, disease or weed should be reported.